apache/jackrabbit/README.txt

     mvn clean install

-You need Maven 2.1 (or higher, Maven 3 recommended) with Java 6 (or higher) for the build.
+You need Maven 3 (or higher) with Java 6 (or higher) for the build.
 For more instructions, please see the documentation at:

    http://jackrabbit.apache.org/building-jackrabbit.html